-1. Content Validity
+1. Content validity

-4. Student Engagement and Motivation
+4. Student engagement and motivation

-5. Consequential Relevance
+5. Consequential relevance

 In this blog post, we’ll cover the first characteristic of quality educational assessments: content validity.

 One of the most important characteristics of any quality assessment is content validity.
 Simply put, content validity means that the assessment measures what it is intended to measure for its intended purpose, and nothing more.
-For example, if an assessment is designed to measure Algebra I performance, then reading comprehension issues should not interfere with a student’s ability to demonstrate what he or she knows, understands, and can do in Algebra I.
+For example, if an assessment is designed to measure Algebra I performance, then reading comprehension issues should not interfere with a student’s ability to demonstrate what they know, understand, and can do in Algebra I.

-Content validity is evidenced at three main levels: the assessment design level, the assessment experience level, and the assessment question, or item, level.
+Content validity is evidenced at three levels: assessment design, assessment experience, and assessment questions, or items.
 The assessment design is guided by a content blueprint, a document that clearly articulates the content that will be included in the assessment and the cognitive rigor of that content.
-The content standards which the test is designed to assess determine what content makes it into the test’s item pool.
+The content standards the test is designed to assess determine what content makes it into the test’s item pool.

-The next level where content validity matters is the assessment experience itself, meaning when the student sits down to take the assessment, what items do they see?
-In a fixed form, grade level test, most or all students at a given grade level see the same item set, namely those assessing the grade-level standards to which the student is assigned.
-In a cross-grade, computer adaptive test, an item selection algorithm presents each student with items sampled from a broad range of standards and adapts to the in-the-moment performance of the test taker.
+The next level where content validity matters is the assessment experience itself, meaning, when the student sits down to take the assessment, what items do they see?
+In a fixed-form, grade-level test, most or all students at a given grade level see the same item set, namely those assessing the grade-level standards to which the student is assigned.
+In a cross-grade, computer-adaptive test, an item selection algorithm presents each student with items sampled from a broad range of standards and adapts to the in-the-moment performance of the test taker.
 Each student sees items at the difficulty level that’s appropriate for them, based on their previous responses.
 This adaptivity enables test developers to provide very precise information about a student’s learning and performance in a domain area.

-Content validity is a concept germane to the building block level of MAP as well: the questions, or items, themselves.
+Content validity is a concept germane to the building block level of MAP® Growth™ as well: the questions, or items, themselves.
 Experts in both content and assessment design items to measure the concepts and skills in the standards at the indicated levels of cognitive complexity.
-Every item in a high-quality assessment goes through a rigorous development process with several levels of review, which ensures that item content is clear, accurate and relevant.
+Every item in a high-quality assessment goes through a rigorous development process with several levels of review, which ensures that item content is clear, accurate, and relevant.
 The result is a robust and aligned item pool that serves to provide the most accurate information possible about a student.

-+ General assessment design principles that control for readability
+- General assessment design principles that control for readability

-+ Content expert review cycles
+- Content expert review cycles

-+ Evidence-centered design methodology
+- Evidence-centered design methodology

-+ Statistical analysis of student performance on test items
+- Statistical analysis of student performance on test items

 - How closely does what the assessment measures match the intended (instructed) content?

-+ What knowledge or skills does the student most need to perform successfully on this assessment?
+- What knowledge or skills does the student most need to perform successfully on this assessment?

-+ If the student performs successfully on this assessment, what does that mean?
+- If the student performs successfully on this assessment, what does that mean?